Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--frontend-web.md

 UI -- properties -- Multi-screen = take advantage of multiple displays UI -- properties -- Natural-language = User types in a question and waits for a response. used for search engines and on webpages.
 UI -- properties -- Permission-driven = show or conceal menu options or functions depending on the user's level of permissions.
 The system is intended to improve the user experience by removing items that are unavailable to the user.
 A user who sees functions that are unavailable for use may become frustrated.
 It also provides an enhancement to security by hiding functional items from unauthorized persons.
-UI -- transitions
+UI -- proximal toolbar = a small toolbar appearing like a tooltip on an item when interacting with it UI -- transitions
 UI -- views
 UI https://en.wikipedia.org/wiki/User_interface